qdh-2002/Pose_Estimation_Horse/README.md

 <div align="left">

- The Efrei Horse Dataset is a comprehensive dataset designed for equestrian action analysis and pose estimation, which consists of annotated 7,794 images and collected from 87 videos:
+ The Efrei Horse Dataset is a comprehensive dataset designed for equestrian pose estimation, which consists of annotated 7,794 images and collected from 87 videos: